Copenhagen 1800-2023 – Hans Christian Andersen

 From Højbro Plads the sightseeing tour goes through the quarter around Nikolaj Plads, where H.C.
 Andersen lived as a young man.
 We then walk by Christiansborg, home of the national democracy.
 We walk trough Rådhusstræde and pass the city court and former City Hall.
 We continue through Nørregade with the Cathedral of Our Lady.
 We walk through Studiestræde to Vester Voldgade.
 From here we can look towards Dagmarhus, the German headquarters during the occupation of Denmark.
 The tour ends at the statue of Hans Christian Andersen next to the City Hall.

-The tour departs from Højbro Plads at the Absalon statue every Saturday at 10 am in August.
+The tour departs from Højbro Plads at the Absalon statue Saturday 19 August and 26 August at 10 am.

 The walking tour in Copenhagen about the period 1800-2023 and Hans Christian Andersen is available as a private tour through booking all year round.
 For more information look at private tours & events.
 The complete program for the open scheduled tours in Copenhagen can be seen at walking tours in English.